Halfway Between the Gutter and the Stars: Critical reception

-Halfway Between the Gutter and the Stars received generally positive reviews from critics.
+Halfway Between the Gutter and the Stars received generally positive reviews.
 Robert Christgau of The Village Voice wrote "this is where Norman Cook achieves the nonstop stupidity breakbeats alone could never bring him", calling it "All shallow, all pure as a result—pure escape, pure delight, and, as the cavalcade of gospel postures at the end makes clear, pure spiritual yearning.
 Transcendence, we all want it."
 The A.V.
-Club called it "a big load of disposable fun and funk that's fluffier than cotton candy and just as weighty."
+Club called it "a big load of disposable fun and funk that's fluffier than cotton candy and just as weighty".

-On the other hand, Pitchfork wrote, "After enjoying a few years of relative popularity, it seems big-beat's appeal and relevance are waning. [...]
+Pitchfork wrote, "After enjoying a few years of relative popularity, it seems big-beat's appeal and relevance are waning. [...]
 After listening to Slim's latest, Halfway Between the Gutter and the Stars, it seems we've reached come-down time.
 And surprise!
-It's no fun at all", though "the problem lies more with the everchanging landscape of electronic music and the dying big-beat genre than it does with his technical skill."
+It's no fun at all ...
+The problem lies more with the everchanging landscape of electronic music and the dying big-beat genre than it does with his technical skill."
 Entertainment Weekly called it "Melodically repetitive, the songs only intermittently approach the energizing highs of earlier Fatboy cuts."
 Spin called it a "post-masterpiece puzzler where the kicks just keep getting harder to find, spread-eagle between pop limitations and artistic aspirations."

-Tim O'Neil of PopMatters later said the album was "extremely underrated."
+In 2006, Tim O'Neil of PopMatters said the album was "extremely underrated".